ElizabethNorman/ElizabethNorman/README.md

 - 👋 Hi, I’m @ElizabethNorman, you can find me on twitter as @spicedboi.
-Soon to a graduate of Computer Science from the University of Northern British Columbia.
+Recent UNBC graduate with a BSc in Computer Science.
 I love making bots, solving problems, doing crosswords, playing videogames and petting my cats.

 <!---
 ElizabethNorman/ElizabethNorman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.